Coronavirus Resources & Information

 We appreciate your patience and understanding during these extraordinary times.
 We will continue to provide updates as we have more information.
 Additional information will be shared through your Chemeketa email, social media, and this webpage.

 What precautionary action is Chemeketa taking?

-- Hand sanitizer has been ordered for placement in College areas with high public interaction (reception areas, help desks, etc.) and other areas as needed
+- Hand sanitizer has been placed in College areas with high public interaction (reception areas, help desks, etc.) and other areas as needed

-- As always, we encourage students and staff to make sure they are signed up for Chemeketa’s emergency alerts, where important and timely information is provided through text messaging, voicemail, and email.
-Sign up for emergency alerts go.chemeketa.edu/alerts
+We encourage students and staff to sign up for Chemeketa’s emergency alerts.
+Important and timely information is provided through text messaging, voicemail, and email.
+Sign up for emergency alerts at the Parking & Public Safety webpage.

-- Messages may also be relayed through digital signage, social media, website, building alarms, public address systems, or media releases
+Messages will also be communicated through digital signage, social media, website, building alarms, public address systems, and media releases.

 Frequently Asked Questions